petersasi/deluge2-win-build/README.md

 ## CHANGE LOG

-### 3-Aug-2020 - fix 3rd party plugins, build maintainability and readability
+### 10-Aug-2020 - fix 3rd party plugins, build maintainability and readability

-1. Aded YaRSS2 plugin to the installer and re-added the files that were missing for those.
+1. Added YaRSS2 plugin to the installer and re-added the files that were missing for those.
 2. Patched out the complex code in log.py trying (and failing on Windows) to monkey-patch the calling module's `log` attribute, and just leave the original warning there to help the users of 3rd party plugins using deprecated log interfaces.
 3. Create a single installer build script with paramteres
 4. Added Build Menu cmd file from MHerz.